jhpyle/docassemble/_docs/functions.md

 The `set_parts()` function allows you to configure text on various parts of the screen, which is displayed in the "My Interviews" list and in the navigation bar.
+It is also used to set certain interview-level default values.

 It accepts any of the following optional keyword arguments: